 Ventolin is very effective at relieving the symptoms of wheeze and breathlessness.
 Be prepared to use your Ventolin inhaler in advance of known triggers such as exercise.
 Make sure you take it on holiday with you.

-If you have asthma and regularly need to use your Ventolin inhaler more than twice a week this indicates that your symptoms are not well controlled.
+If you have asthma and regularly need to use your Ventolin inhaler more than twice a week, at night time or during activity, this indicates that your symptoms are not well controlled.
 It may be that you require stronger or additional inhalers and so we advise you to discuss this with your regular doctor as soon as possible.

 If you are taking Ventolin for other lung conditions such as COPD then you are likely to use it more frequently and this is fine.

-If your breathlessness is severe please attend your local Accident and Emergency Department straight away.
+If your breathlessness is severe please call 999 and attend your local Accident and Emergency Department straight away.

 In all cases it is important that you continue to see your GP for regular reviews of your Ventolin inhaler use at least once a year.